 3. Voting is a way to honor our history.

 There were several who stood up for the right for all men, regardless of their skin color, to have the right to vote back in the 1870s.
 On Election Day in 1920, millions of American women were allowed to vote for the very first time.
 Wars have been fought over this privilege.
 When we vote, we are honoring those who fought so hard so we could do so.

 4. Our children are depending on us to represent their voices too.

 Because our children can’t vote, we have to do it for them.
 That’s how we make our concerns about schools, safety, housing, economy, education and other issues heard.
 When we vote, we are looking out for our kids, and their futures.
 Who doesn’t want a better and brighter future for our children?
 That’s part of our job.

 Some folks say that their vote doesn’t matter, that they have to choose between the lesser of two evils.
 Some people say they are just too busy.
 A government by the people and for the people just cannot work without the people.
 This November, you have the opportunity to have a voice in how our country is run.
 Talk to your children about the issues.
 Keep up with the campaigns through the newspaper and the Internet.
 Help your kids keep an open ear to others’ opinions and engage respectfully with friends.
 Whether you support one political party or another or you just vote for the person, get out there and vote – and let your kids see you do it if at all possible.
 Teaching our children about this precious privilege that we Americans have is well worth our time – and theirs!

-Real Mom Betsy Beamer lives in western Henrico with her husband, Jim, (whom she met on a campaign!)
-And their two daughters, Laura and Anna.
-Everything you need to know about voting (where to vote, what to bring, and more) is right here.
+Real Mom Betsy Beamer lives in western Henrico with her family, including her husband, Jim, (whom she met on a campaign!) and their two daughters.